RiotMachine/ArtistsForArtists/README.md

 - Subdomains
 - Works

-     Works are linked to a single subdomain.
-The subdomain table is used to store the artist's settings for his/her URL path.
-The works table is used to store the works the artist uploads.
-The users table links to the subdomains table in the case that a user has an artist page.
+The subdomain table is used to store the artist's details and settings for his/her URL path.

-##### Python/Flask backend
+The works table is used to store works the artist uploads.

-The site runs on app.py and helpers.py.
+Works are linked to a subdomain in a M:1 relationship.
+Users and subdomains exist in a 1:1 relationship.

-- app.py
+However, not every user has a subdomain, and not every subdomain has a user.

-    The <artistpage> variable pulled from URLs is key to the dynamic functioning of the site in its current iteration.
+#### Python/Flask backend

-    Of particular note, displaywork(artistpage, worktitle) makes use of pandoc and pypandoc to dynamically format works.
-Works are stored in the dB as markdown and are converted using this software and wrapper into HTML upon user-access.
+The site runs on Python Flask.
+The app is initialized in __init__.py.

-- helpers.py
+Web navigation logic is handled in routes.py.
+User, Subdomain, and Work classes handle methods unique to instances of those objects.

-    helpers.py contains .authReq for testing for valid URL paths, .dbOpen and .dbOpenDict for DB access, and .subdomainFails to operate the jinja2 filter for escaping characters in dynamically-created hyperlinks that may pose issues for browsers.
+#### Dependencies

-##### jinja2 html templating
+The site would not be possible without several web resources and libraries.

-- template.html
+Pypandoc allows the site to dynamically generate html and save text using Pandoc.
+Text is stored in markdown.

-    This template provides basic site-wide formatting.
-The order of precedence for CSS formatting is AfA > Bootstrap > Artist.
-Therefore Artists will only be able to adjust CSS elements that do not affect core design of the site, such as text color.
+Flask-Login handles user session management.
+EasyMDE provides the authors' text editor.

-- sitetemplate.html and sitedomaintemplate.html
+#### jinja2 html templating

-    sitetemplate.html provides AfA homepages formatting. sitedomaintemplate.html provides formatting for artist pages.
+A note on the templating structure is in order.
+There is a primary template.html.

-- index.html
+Each 'section' of the site then builds off this template with one of its own.

-    index is the AfA homepage.
+Unique pages within each section are variations on that sections template.

-- apology.html
+#### /static

-    This template is used when an invalid URL is passed to the browser.
+Static contains favicon files as well as needed custom JavaScript.
+The site uses Bootstrap (through a CDN) to deliver a responsive CSS framework.

-- authenticate.html
+Darkmode is made possible through JavaScript that then toggles Bootstrap's built in darkmode setting.

-    This template is used when an Artist page requires authentication.
+## Upcoming improvements:

-- Other html templates
+The current state of the site, while sufficient as an MVP, has some way to go before it lives up to its intended mission.

-    The remainder of templates are accessed to dynamically generate sites within each Artist page.
+We do not want to become another Substack, with addictive endless feeds and bloated design.

-##### /static
+Still, there is room for growth while maintaining a clean and simple home for art.

-Static contains global CSS, AfA-specific CSS, global JS, and Artist page-specific CSS using the format '<artistpage>.css'
+### For v1.10:

-### Upcoming improvements:
+- Searchbar in header to allow users to search for and access an artist's page from anywhere on the site

-#### For v2:
+- User 'like' and 'follow' functionality so users can see on their homepages when favorite authors have uploaded new work and have easy access to those they enjoy

-- Front-end Artist account creation, settings adjustments, and works upload
+- Artist submission tracking and formatting

-- Submissions formatting algorithm
+- Option to embed media in works pages (such as videos or audio of a reading)

-- Site redesign: account options in header dropdown and urlpath options in sidebar
+### Future improvements

-#### Future improvements
+- Subdomain-level display customization

-- Expand rendered html special char escaping
+- Locally served and tailored Bootstrap (via Sass)

 - Expanded functionalities for visual and auditory artists